The Force is Strong in Los Angeles

 Hollywood Walk of Fame

-Carrie Fisher was posthumously honored with the 2,754th star on the Hollywood Walk of Fame at last year's Star Wars Day.
+Carrie Fisher was posthumously honored with the 2,754th star on the Hollywood Walk of Fame on Star Wars Day in 2023.
 Billie Lourd accepted the star on behalf of her late mother.
 Fisher's star, in the category of Motion Pictures, was unveiled at 6840 Hollywood Blvd. near the El Capitan Theatre and just a few feet from Mark Hamill's star (6834 Hollywood Blvd).
 Walk a few blocks east to Harrison Ford’s star on the north side of Hollywood Boulevard, in front of Musso & Frank Grill (6667 Hollywood Blvd).

 R2-D2 is immortalized in the Forecourt to the Stars at Mann's Chinese Theatre on Aug.
 3, 1977